What do Firms Gain from Patenting? The Case of the Global ICT Industry

+Interestingly, in Appendix Tables \ref{tab: OLS parents' patents} and \ref{tab:OLS all patents corporate perimeter}, we also record that firm-level outcomes of interest positively correlate with the intensity of patenting activity.
+The higher the number of patent grants, the higher the market shares, productivity, firm size, and capital intensity.
+An exception is profitability measured by ROCE, which correlates negatively with patenting activity.
+Evidently, R\&D costs needed to innovate in the industry may strain financial accounts.

-Clearly, positive correlations in Table \ref{tab: OLS parents' patents} do not say which comes first: whether it is the case that bigger and more productive firms are the ones that are more able to obtain patents or whether it's patent grants that allow them to gain market shares and become more productive.
-On the other hand, it is also possible that previous positive correlations are spurious, as both firms' outcomes and ability to get patents likely correlate with the unobserved innovative content of the registered inventions.
-The following paragraphs will fundamentally challenge reverse causality first and then develop a strategy to unveil the endogenous relationships between firm-level outcomes, IPR protection, and innovation abilities.
+Clearly, empirical evidence so far does not say anything about the causality direction, i.e., whether it is the case that bigger and more productive firms are more able to obtain patents or whether patent grants allow them to gain market shares and become bigger and more productive.
+On the other hand, it is also possible that positive correlations so far are spurious, as both firms' outcomes and the ability to get patents correlate with the unobserved innovative content of the registered inventions.
+The following paragraphs will fundamentally challenge reverse causality and develop a strategy to unveil the endogenous relationships between firm-level outcomes, IPR protection, and innovative abilities.